abercrave/mongoose-apollo/Query Benchmarks.md

 # Query Benchmarks

-I have bumped up the number of generated records to see what out-of-the-box MongoDB performance is like.
+I have bumped up the number of generated records to see how out-of-the-box MongoDB performs.
+Only each collection's `_id` is indexed.

-1. Presents: 15000
+1. Presents: 15000 (~8.3x more than the 1811 in Prod)
-2. Providers: 4745
+2. Providers: 4745 (~5.6x more than the 852 in Prod)
-3. Requests: 1000
+3. Requests: 1000 (~6.7x more than the 149 in Prod)

+**Note:** _The number of records in Prod is accurate as of 5/19/20._

-Below are the average response times of the 3 queries.
+Below are the average response times for 10 executions of each query for the:

+- Same number of records as Prod.
+- Arbitrarily increased number of records.

 The time to seed MongoDB with data was ~34s.

+**Caveats:**

-Caveat: the app is running on my laptop rather than a lambda, and I’m not dealing with EDM data.
+1. The app is running on a powerful, mordern laptop rather than a lambda.
+2. We're not aggregating EDM data.

 ## 1. groupPresentsByProvider

-Uses Mongoose’s aggregate method to execute a MQL query that aggregates present and request data, groups by provider, and sorts by provider name.
+Uses Mongoose’s `aggregate` method to execute a MQL query that aggregates present and request data, groups by provider, and sorts by provider name.

+- 852 records: 366ms
-Times to retrieve 4745 records:
+- 4745 records: 3.12s

-1. 2.6s
-2. 2.76s
-3. 2.77s
-4. 2.84s
-5. 3.45s
-6. 3.53s
-7. 3.41s
-8. 3.56s
-9. 3.52s
-10. 3.66s

-Average: 3.12s

 ## 2. presents

-Uses the standard Mongoose populate method to aggregate provider and request data, unsorted.
+Uses the standard Mongoose `populate` method to aggregate provider and request data, unsorted.

+- 1,811 records: 265ms
-Times to retrieve 15,000 records:
+- 15,000 records: 1.49s

-1. 1.56s
-2. 1.59s
-3. 1.54s
-4. 1.53s
-5. 1.3s
-6. 1.41s
-7. 1.61s
-8. 1.32s
-9. 1.53s
-10. 1.51s

-Average: 1.49s

 ## 3. groupPresentsByRequest

-Uses Mongoose’s aggregate method to execute a MQL query that aggregates present and provider data, groups by request ID, and sorts by request creation date.
+Uses Mongoose’s `aggregate` method to execute a MQL query that aggregates present and provider data, groups by request ID, and sorts by request creation date.

+- 149 records: 392ms
-Times to retrieve 1,000 records:
+- 1,000 records: 3.4s

-1. 3.44s
-2. 3.09s
-3. 3.13s
-4. 3.40s
-5. 3.49s
-6. 3.52s
-7. 3.31s
-8. 3.54s
-9. 3.58s
-10. 3.51s

-Average: 3.4s

 ## 4. requests

-Uses the standard Mongoose populate method to aggregate present and provider data, unsorted.
+Uses the standard Mongoose `populate` method to aggregate present and provider data, unsorted.

+- 149 records: 234ms
-Times to retrieve 1,000 records:
+- 1,000 records: 2.11s

-1. 2.51s
-2. 2.20s
-3. 2.13s
-4. 1.99s
-5. 2.05s
-6. 2.05s
-7. 1.99s
-8. 2.13s
-9. 2.01s
-10. 2.04s

-Average: 2.11s